 Here Δt is the chord on the unit circle corresponding to arc α.

-Now, if we reposition the intial value by setting and replacing all values of x0 in the iterations with this we get
+Now, if we reposition the intial value by setting

 or, simplifying

 Each iterative formula is then a sinusoid (the sum or difference of two sinusoids with the same frequency is another sinusoid with the same frequence, but a different amplitude.)
 Together they generate an ellipse that can be calculated precisely by means of the very simple (no sines to evaluate) iteration represented by Eq.
 (1.3).
 A separate copy of the iteration formulas is needed for each of the two dimensions; were the arc three dimensional, then three copies would be needed.
-The error in the
+The error in the approximation can be entirely eliminated by modifying only the initial values.
+The inner loop calculation itself remains unmodified and the determinant of the corresponding rotation matrix is unity.

 Computing χ0 involves a nasty square root, so it may be better to use a binomial series approximation: